ABausG/home_widget/README.md

 ![Build](https://github.com/abausg/home_widget/actions/workflows/main.yml/badge.svg?branch=main)

 HomeWidget is a Plugin to make it easier to create HomeScreen Widgets on Android and iOS.
 HomeWidget does **not** allow writing Widgets with Flutter itself.
 It still requires writing the Widgets with native code.
-However it provides a unified Interface for sending data, retrieving data and updating the Widgets
+However, it provides a unified Interface for sending data, retrieving data and updating the Widgets

 | iOS | Android |
 | ----- | ----- |
 | <img src="https://github.com/ABausG/home_widget/blob/main/.github/assets/demo_ios.png?raw=true" width="500px"> | <img src="https://github.com/ABausG/home_widget/blob/main/.github/assets/demo_android.png?raw=true" width="608px">|

 ## Platform Setup
-As stated there needs to be some platform specific setup.
+In order to work correctly there needs to be some platform specific setup.
 Check below on how to add support for Android and iOS

 <details><summary>Android</summary>